Gray pitches 6 innings as Rangers beat reeling Marlins 8-0

-García drove in three runs, helping Texas stop a four-game slide.
+Garcia drove in three runs, helping Texas stop a four-game slide in the opener of an 11-game trip.
 Marcus Semien had two hits and reached base four times.

+”Our players were excited to get back off the break and ready to play ball,” Rangers manager Chris Woodward said. ”We’re going to be challenged, obviously, on this road trip travel-wise.”

 The Marlins lost their fourth straight, and their scoreless streak reached 34 innings.
 They last scored in the second inning of their 2-1 loss against Philadelphia on July 15.